walidvb/rdc/xcode/README.md

 Further comments:
     Resource path should be changed in the following files: RDC.cpp, RDCApp.cpp Chessboard size can be changed in Homo.cpp
+    Some classes use SimpleGUI, which depends on cinder